qr-treasurehunt/qr-treasurehunt/docs/treasurehunter/instructions.md

 - Take photos from the hunter's perspective

 **During the hunt:**
-- Scan QR codes in the correct order - the app will guide you if you scan the wrong one
+- Scan QR codes in the correct order if you do a sequential hunt - the app will guide you if you scan the wrong one.
-- If you accidentally find a future QR code, don't worry!
+- If you accidentally find a future QR code in sequential mode, don't worry!
 The app will tell you to keep looking for the current location
+- If you do a random order hunt, it is ok if the player finds a QR code by accident.

 **Technical notes:**
 - All data stored locally in your browser